nexpy/nexpy/doc/source/pythongui.rst

     if adding a group.
 The group class is specified through a dropdown menu of valid NeXus group classes.
 The value field can be any valid Python expression, including numpy functions such as np.linspace().

+.. note:: Eventually, NeXpy will access the NXDL files that define valid NeXus
+          groups and fields, ensuring that the added data conforms to the standard.
+At present, NeXpy ensures that the NeXus data are consistent with generic NeXus browsers and plotters.

 **Rename Data**
     Renames the selected tree item.